pandas-dev/pandas/doc/source/development/contributing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you aren't using conda for your development environment, follow these instructions.
-You'll need to have at least python3.5 installed on your system.
+You'll need to have at least Python 3.6.1 installed on your system.

 **Unix**/**Mac OS**